Quick Access to Your Brainpower: Optimising Active Holding and Passive Finding of Memories

 For instance, if you are studying for an exam, try to create a study environment that resembles the exam setting, as this can help cue the relevant information during the test.

-Additionally, incorporating multisensory cues, such as using colourful visuals or listening to music while studying, can enhance memory recall.
+Additionally, incorporating multisensory cues, such as using colourful visuals or listening to while studying, can enhance memory recall.

 In the subsequent section, we will explore strategies for strengthening your passive finding abilities, including techniques for effectively utilising external cues and optimising memory recall.